kirittanna/campaign-automation/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser.

 ## How to test
-Testing requires uploading a manifest and/or product images Once files are added for uploading, click **Generate Campaign** You will see am item queued in the right-hand side panel, click on it.
+- To create a new campaign, uploading a manifest and/or product images
+- Once files are added for uploading, click **Generate Campaign**
+- You will see am item queued with _your campaign name_ in the right-hand side panel, click on it.
-You will be navigated to a campaign view which will automatically update with the hero images, message & translations, product images and any other relevant information.
+- You will be navigated to a campaign view which will automatically update with the hero images, message & translations, product images and any other relevant information based on what you've configured.

 ## GenAI info
 ### Models used via Replicate
-product assets - black-forest-labs/flux-schnell
+- product assets - black-forest-labs/flux-schnell
-hero images - google/nano-banana -
+- hero images - google/nano-banana -
-campaign message - o3
+- campaign message - o3

 ### Other Models on Replicate
 #### Multiple inputs
-openai/gpt-5.1
+- openai/gpt-5.1
-bytedance/seedream-4
+- bytedance/seedream-4
-flux-kontext-apps/multi-image-kontext-pro
+- flux-kontext-apps/multi-image-kontext-pro
-flux-kontext-apps/multi-image-list
+- flux-kontext-apps/multi-image-list
 #### Image generation
-bytedance/seedream-4
+- bytedance/seedream-4
 #### Resize
-luma/reframe-image
+- luma/reframe-image
 #### Background removal
-851-labs/background-remover:a029dff38972b5fda4ec5d75d7d1cd25aeff621d2cf4946a41055d7db66b80bc
+- 851-labs/background-remover:a029dff38972b5fda4ec5d75d7d1cd25aeff621d2cf4946a41055d7db66b80bc

 ## Learn More